The day of First Fruits is an often-overlooked holy day that occurs within the 7-day holiday of the Feast of Unleavened Bread.

-We can commemorate the resurrection not with Easter bunnies and painted eggs but through one of HaShem’s sanctioned holy days.
+We can commemorate Yeshua’s resurrection not with Easter bunnies and painted eggs but through one of Elohim’s sanctioned holy days.

 The second reason this day is important to us is this day marks the day on which we should begin counting the 50 days (Counting of the Omer) till Shavuot.

-As you’re probably aware, the Holy Spirit was given to the apostles on Shavuot which was 50 days after the resurrection and 10 days after His ascension.
+As you’re probably aware, the Holy Spirit was given to the apostles on Shavuot (the Feast of Weeks) which was 50 days after the resurrection and 10 days after His ascension.

 How We Can Celebrate It

 Without the temple, there really aren’t biblically-commanded activities that we should be doing so it’s basically up to us how we honor this day.